Introduction goes here.

 56

-Grant to Miqueu de Poyanne Poyane, son and heir of Poyane Pey de Poyanne, citizen of Bayonne Poyane, at the request of Miqueu and on account of the previous good service of his father and his own past and future good service, that the king's hand shall be removed from all the houses, inheritances, tenancies (homines censuales), vineyards and other possessions and goods formerly of Pey de Poyanne, which had come into the king's hands, as well as certain tenancies of the same Pey which were occupied by Arnaut-Amaniu, lord of Albret Lebret, at the time when he held the land of Maremne Marempne, and which are now in the king's hands on account of Albret's rebellion.
+Grant to Poyane Miqueu de Poyanne, son and heir of Poyane Pey de Poyanne, citizen of Bayonne , at the request of Miqueu and on account of the previous good service of his father and his own past and future good service, that the king's hand shall be removed from all the houses, inheritances, tenants ( homines censuales ), vineyards and other possessions and goods formerly of Pey de Poyanne, which had come into the king's hands, as well as certain tenancies of the same Pey which were occupied by Arnaut-Amaniu, lord of Lebret Albret , at the time when he held the land of Marempne Maremne , and which are now in the king's hands on account of Albret's rebellion.
 Grant that Miqueu and his heirs and successors may hold them of the king and his heirs in perpetuity, at the same service as his father previously held them.
+1

 By p.s.